fermyon/developer/content/spin/install.md

 $ sudo apt-get install build-essential libssl-dev pkg-config
 ```

+This does not install any Spin templates or plugins.
+For a starter list, see the [Installing Templates and Plugins section](#installing-templates-and-plugins).

 ## Using Cargo to Install Spin

 If you have [`cargo`](https://doc.rust-lang.org/cargo/getting-started/installation.html), you can clone the repo and install it to your path: